qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - MySQL (InnoDB) can do implicit conversion by default. `select '123abc' + 1;` gives 124.
 - MySQL (InnoDB) gap lock may cause deadlock.
 - In MySQL (InnoDB) you can select a field and group by another field.
 It gives nondeterministic result.
+- Multi-column index `(x, y)` cannot be used when only filtering on `y`. (except when there are very few different `x` values, database can do a skip scan that uses the index.)
 - In SQLite the field type doesn't matter unless the table is `strict`.
 - SQLite by default does not do vacuum.
 The file size only increases and won't shrink.
 To make it shrink you need to either manually `vacuum;` or enable `auto_vacuum`.
 - Foreign key may cause implicit locking, which may cause deadlock.
+- Foreign key may interfere when loading database backup.
 - Locking may break repeatable read isolation (it's database-specific).
 - Distributed SQL database may doesn't support locking or have weird locking behaviors.
 It's database-specific.
 - If the backend has N+1 query issue, the slowness may won't be shown in slow query log, because the backend does many small queries serially and each individual query is fast.
 - Long-running transaction can cause problems (e.g. locking).
 It's recommended to make all transactions finish quickly.
 - If a string column is used in index or primary key, it will have length limit.
 MySQL applies the limitation when changing table schema.
 PostgreSQL applies the limitation by erroring when inserting or updating data.
 - PostgreSQL `notify` involves global locking if used within transaction, [see also](https://www.recall.ai/blog/postgres-listen-notify-does-not-scale).
 Also, `listen` malfunctions when used with connection pooling.
 It also has message size limit.
 - In PostgreSQL, incrementally updating a large `jsonb` is slow, as it internally recreates whole `jsonb` data.
-It's recommended to separate it if you want incremental update.
+It's recommended to separate it if you do incremental update.
 - Storing UUID as string in database wasts performance.
 It's recommended to use database's built-in UUID type.
   - Also, in some places UUID text doesn't have hyphen (e.g. `6cdd4753e57047259dd7024cb27b4c4f` instead of `6cdd4753-e570-4725-9dd7-024cb27b4c4f`).
+Need to consider it when parsing and comparing UUID.
 - Whole-table locks that can make the service temporarily unusable:
   - In MySQL (InnoDB) 8.0+, adding unique index or foreign key is mostly concurrent (only briefly lock) and won't block operations.
 But in older versions it may do whole-table lock.
   - `mysqldump` used without `--single-transaction` cause whole-table read lock.